daos-stack/daos/doc/environ.md

 ### `D_LOG_SIZE`

 DAOS debug logs (both server and client) have a 1GB file size limit by default.
-When this limit is reached, current log file is closed and renamed with a .old suffix, and a new one is opened.
-This mechanism will repeat each time limit will be reached, meaning that available saved log records could be found in both ${D_LOG_FILE}[.old] files.
+When this limit is reached, the current log file is closed and renamed with a .old suffix, and a new one is opened.
+This mechanism will repeat each time the limit is reached, meaning that available saved log records could be found in both ${D_LOG_FILE} and last generation of ${D_LOG_FILE}.old files, to a maximum of the most recent 2*D_LOG_SIZE records.
 This can be modified by setting this environment variable ("D_LOG_SIZE=536870912").